Supported Decision Making

 There are many alternatives to guardianship that give people with disabilities support to make decisions without taking away their rights.

-During the 84th Texas Legislative Session in 2015, legislators passed new laws that made Texas the first state to have laws recognizing supported decision-making agreements as an alternative to guardianship.
-Supported decision-making allows individuals to make their own decisions and stay in charge of their lives, while receiving the help and assistance they need to do so.
+Texas law recognizes supported decision-making agreements (SDMA) as an alternative to guardianship.
+SDMAs allow people with disabilities to make their own decisions and stay in charge of their lives while receiving the help and assistance they need to do so.

 Guardianship is Not Your Only Option: Supported Decision-Making On-Demand Webinar

 Supervising Attorney Dustin Rynders of Disability Rights Texas presents an overview of supported decision-making and other guardianship alternatives.
 Watch the video “Guardianship is Not Your Only Option: Supported Decision-Making On-Demand Webinar”